-6.15 If a call is attempted when all links are busy or out of service, the (BY) relay will operate and cause busy tone to be given the calling station.
+6.15 If a call is attempted when all links are busy or out of 0.15 If a call is attempted when all links are busy of old of service, the (BY) relay will operate and cause busy tone to be given the calling station.
 When a connection from the calling station to the link is established, the (A) relay operates which operates relay (B) and it locks through the crosspoints.
 Operation of relay (B) releases relay (CH).
-The (CH) relay will not operate again until the link becomes idle and another (CH) relay is normal.
-The schematic diagram covered by Fig. 14 shows the seizure of the first link since relays (CH1) and (CH2) are operated and relay (CH3) is normal.
+The (CH) relay will not operate are in until the link becomes idle (CH) relay will not operate again until the link becomes idle and another (CH) relay is normal.
+The schematic diagram covered by Fig. 14 shows the seizure of the first link since re-lays (CH1) and (CH2) are operated and relay (CH3) is normal.

-6.16 The operation described in 6.14 and 6.15 is the same for either key or keyless stations.
+The operation described in 6.14 and 6.15 is the same for either key or keyless stations.
+6.16